pulseq-cest/BMsim_challenge/README.md

 Find the corresponding google sheet at: https://docs.google.com/spreadsheets/d/1JN7VN-f1ktDrJgokb0FlUFwkH0MWYlPA_jSfnQoFOVc/

 Find the .seq and BMsim.yaml files in seq and sim folders, respectively.
-Or by following the links belo or in the google sheet.
+Or by following the links below or in the google sheet.

 ## Challenge 1: 7pWM - APTw_3T_000